romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 <br>

-* **Scale reduction** : inefficient to maintain all the finer scales until the last layer.
+* **Scale reduction** : it would be inefficient to maintain all the finer scales until the last layer.

 * **Lazy evaluation** : group computation in diagonal blocks such that we only propagate the example along paths that are required for the next classifier.